brunch/brunch/docs/config.md

 # Configuration file

+NOTE: This page may refer to new features that have not yet been published.
+To the see the documentation that matches the current released version, take a look at this [document in the 'stable' branch](https://github.com/brunch/brunch/blob/stable/docs/config.md).

 Brunch uses configuration file (`config.coffee` or `config.js`) located in the root directory to control various aspects of your application.

 You can see all config default values in the `setConfigDefaults` function of [`src/helpers.coffee`](/src/helpers.coffee) in the brunch source code.